ajithrajg/GA-PubSub/README.md

 <h2>About</h2>

 A <b>lightweight</b> and <b>flexible PubSub</b> (Publish-Subscribe) event manager for <b>JavaScript environments</b>.
-This package <b>enables seamless communication</b> between different parts of your application by allowing components to subscribe to specific events and react accordingly when those events are published.
+This package <b>enables seamless communication</b> within and between the application by allowing components to subscribe to specific events and react accordingly when those events are published.

 <h2>Installation</h2>